SOFIA-USRA/sofia_redux/docs/sofia_redux/scan/include/glossary.rst

      - Shift the data by X seconds to the frame headers.
 It can be used to diagnose or correct for timing problems.

+   * - .. _sigmaclip:

+       **sigmaclip**
+     - sigmaclip={n, True,False}
+     - Removes frames that are outside of the permissible scanning speed range by iteratively remove speeds that are `n` times the standard deviation away from the median speed value.
+If `simgaclip` is set to True `n` defaults to 5.

    * - .. _signal-response:

        **signal-response**